Beginner’s Guide: Watercolor Painting Supplies

 If you can afford only one brush, buy a #8 round red sable watercolor brush.
 Otherwise buy the best synthetic or synthetic-blend brush you can find.
 Adding a round #4 and a 1″ flat would come in handy for detail work and large washes.
 Most manufacturers have starter sets that contain very usable equivalents.

 Select a set of watercolor paints.
-This 12-color set is a great deal.
+The 12-color set shown below is a great deal.
 Most sets have a good selection of basic colors you’ll need for transparent watercolor painting.
-Rarely use the white paint that is included in most cake or tube color sets.
-It’s opaque.
+Rarely use the white paint that is included in most cake or tube color sets, as it’s opaque.
 Its use will change your watercolor paintings into gouache paintings.
-Gouache, or opaque watercolor is a distictly different category and approach to painting.
+Gouache, or opaque watercolor, is a distictly different category and approach to painting.

 I suggest the following palette of colors for beginners: